TwistEdFish-Home/acode-emoji-picker/readme.md

 ## Author

-**TwistEdFish** — built with Claude on an Amazon Fire HD 10 Plus tablet in Termux 🐟⚡
+**TwistEdFish** — built on an Amazon Fire HD 10 Plus tablet in Termux 🐟⚡

 ## License